 SolidWorks 3D

 SolidWorks, from Dassault Systèmes, rules 3D CAD for mechanical engineering and manufacturing.
 Sorting out the SolidWorks 3D CAD cost means dealing with resellers, as prices aren’t public.
-Expect perpetual licenses around $4,195-$8,000, plus mandatory maintenance (~$1,300-$2,000 USD/year) for updates.
-Also, you can consider a term license or a named user subscription license

-As mentioned in the table comparison above, the subscriptions start at $2,820/year.
+As mentioned in the table comparison above, the subscriptions start at A$3,935/year.
 With that high price, the SolidWorks feature depth and community are unmatched.
 But navigating resellers and maintenance fees can feel like a maze.
 If you’re comparing AutoCAD or SolidWorks, the latter’s simulation and manufacturing tools shine.

 SketchUp

-SketchUp’s a breeze to use, loved for 3D modeling in architecture, interiors, and woodworking.
-SketchUp Free is web-based for hobbyists, while SketchUp Go ($119/year) adds iPad access.
-Professionals typically go for SketchUp Pro (349 /year), which includes desktop apps and LayOut for 2D drawings.
-SketchUp Studio ($749/year) throws in rendering and point cloud tools.
+As of May 2026 SketchUp Free is web-based for hobbyists, while SketchUp Go (A$200/year) adds iPad access.
+Professionals typically go for SketchUp Pro (A$4,823/year), which includes desktop apps and LayOut for 2D drawings.

 It’s all annual subscriptions, with educational discounts.
 Prices have crept up lately, so check with Aussie resellers.
 If you’re after intuitive CAD software for beginners, SketchUp’s a great starting point, especially for conceptual design.